 WHAT OUR CLIENTS SAY...

-“Things in my life were pretty screwed up, and when my parents told me I was going to see a counselor, I wanted to tell them to shove it.
-Working with Nic Hoeger was completely different than what I thought.
-He actually got it.
-He helped me figure some stuff out too.
-Now my life feels a little less out of control, and things are really looking up.
-Thanks Nic!"
+"Things in my life were pretty screwed up, and when my parents told me I was going to see a counselor, I wanted to tell them to shove it.
+Working with Meredith Van Ness was completely different than what I thought.
+She actually got it.
+She helped me figure some stuff out too.
+And she gave me some tools which have really helped me cope.
+Now my life feels a little less out of control, and things are really looking up."

 —Anonymous